3astbeast/RedTail-Toolbar/README.md

 ### Indicator Visibility Manager

 A layers-style button that opens a popup listing all indicators currently on the chart.
 Toggle each indicator on or off individually without removing it from the chart.
 Visibility state is persisted to a file (`RedTailIndicatorVisibility.txt`) so your hidden indicators stay hidden across sessions and chart reloads.
 The manager also toggles the visibility of drawing objects created by each indicator.

+### Command Center

+A live configuration panel for all RedTail indicators on the chart.
+Click the Command Center button to open a window with a dropdown selector listing every RedTail indicator currently loaded on the chart.
+Select one to see all of its configurable properties organized by group — booleans, numbers, colors, enums, and text fields are all rendered with appropriate input controls.
+Adjust any setting and click Apply to push the changes to the indicator in real-time without removing and re-adding it through NinjaTrader's Indicators dialog.
+Supports brush/color properties with proper frozen brush handling and serializable color backing.

 ### Lag Timer